When traveling in Japan you can actually save a lot of money if you know how to!

 If you travel in a group of people, you’ll receive a stamp for each member (up to 5 people are possible per ticket).

-The use of the ticket is very flexible and various combinations are possible.
-One example:
+The use of the ticket is very flexible and various combinations are possible, for example:

 Where can I purchase the “Seishun 18 Kippu”?